digitalarche/AZSentinel/docs/Get-AzSentinelHuntingRule.md

 ```

 ### -RuleName
-Enter the name of the Alert rule
+Enter the name of the Hunting rule name

 ```yaml
 Type: String[]